fustyles/Ameba/README.md

 ---

-## 7. RTC Time Synchronization via Gemini Search
+## 7. RTC Time Synchronization via HTTP Header Parsing and Gemini Timezone Conversion

-Time awareness on an embedded device without a network time protocol stack is a non-trivial problem. fuClaw solves it elegantly.
+Time awareness on an embedded device without an NTP library is a non-trivial problem.
+The new version of fuClaw solves it with an even more elegant approach: piggybacking on the HTTP `Date:` header that already exists in every Telegram long-polling response, obtaining GMT time at zero additional network cost.

-### Gemini-Synchronized Clock
+### HTTP Header Parasitic Time Extraction
-At boot, the system calls `googleSearchTime()`, which sends a prompt directly via `geminiSearchRequest()` — bypassing the tool-routing pipeline entirely — asking Gemini to return the current local time in the configured timezone as a strict JSON schema.
-Gemini performs a live web search and returns a structured JSON object with year, month, day, hour, minute, and second fields.
-The firmware parses this, calls `rtc.SetEpoch()` to compute the corresponding epoch timestamp, then writes it to the hardware RTC via `rtc.Write(initTime)`.
-The entire flow **requires no NTP library**, substituting traditional time-sync protocol with AI search capability.
+Inside the `getTelegramMessage()` polling loop, the firmware simultaneously extracts the `Date:` field from the HTTP response header into a `getTime` string while reading the message body.
+When `rtcYear == 0` (not yet initialized) and `rtcUpdateStatus` is `false` (not yet successfully synced), it immediately calls `rtcInitialTime(getTime)` with that GMT time string. **No extra network request is needed** — the time data rides entirely on the Telegram communication that was already necessary.

-### Timezone-Aware Scheduling
+### Gemini Handles Timezone Conversion
-The timezone string is statically concatenated into `devicesDefinition` during `setup()` initialization, making it part of the system prompt visible to Gemini.
-Scheduled task evaluation therefore has access to the correct local time context without any hardcoded timezone logic in the firmware itself.
-Changing the timezone requires only editing `env.md`.
+`rtcInitialTime()` receives the ready-made GMT time string and uses `geminiSearchRequest()` to ask Gemini to convert it to the local time for the configured `timeZone`.
+The prompt enforces a strict pure-JSON response (no Markdown, no explanation text, first character must be `{`).
+Once the response is successfully parsed, `rtcUpdateStatus` is set to `true` as a sync-complete flag, preventing repeated initialization.
+The firmware then calls `rtc.SetEpoch()` to compute the epoch timestamp and writes it to the hardware RTC via `rtc.Write(initTime)`.

-### Defensive RTC Initialization in Scheduled Tasks
+### Scheduling Only Runs When RTC Is Ready
 The `task_time_scheduling` background task checks `rtcYear == 0` before each evaluation cycle.
-If the RTC was not successfully initialized at boot (e.g., due to a transient network failure), the task calls `rtcInitialTime()` to retry synchronization.
-If synchronization still fails and `rtcYear` remains 0, the task executes `continue` to **skip the current scheduling cycle entirely** rather than performing time comparisons against an uninitialized clock.
+If the RTC has not been initialized, the task executes `continue` to **skip the current cycle entirely** — with no retry logic and no function calls.
 This "skip rather than misfire" strategy ensures scheduled tasks never trigger based on an unreliable clock state.
+Once the clock is ready, scheduling evaluation retrieves the current formatted local time string via `getRtcTimeString()` and injects it directly into the Gemini task prompt for comparison.

 ---